Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6850 should in theory be a small bit superior to the Radeon HD 4870 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6850 should theoretically be a bit better than the Radeon HD 4870 1GB in general. (explain)

-Texel RateThe Radeon HD 6850 will be quite a bit (more or less 24%) better at AF than the Radeon HD 4870 1GB. (explain)
+Texel RateThe Radeon HD 6850 should be much (more or less 24%) better at texture filtering than the Radeon HD 4870 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison